Notify me

 Influences from significant events or people

 Some aesthetic watches are influenced by significant events and iconic figures, becoming more than mere timekeeping devices.
 A prime example is the Rolex GMT-Master, created in collaboration with Pan American Airways in the 1950s.
 Born from the era of transatlantic flights, it was designed to meet the needs of pilots, particularly those navigating multiple time zones.
-Its iconic red and blue “Pepsi” bezel pays homage to the airline’s colors.
+Its iconic red and blue “Pepsi” bezel pays homage to the airline’s colours.

 The Omega Speedmaster (below) achieved legendary status when it became the first watch on the moon during the Apollo 11 mission in 1969.
 Its association with space exploration has immortalized it as the “Moonwatch,” a symbol of human achievement and precision.